What is "Smart Imaging"?

 - Repeat this test on different browsers and user conditions.

 Not all images are converted.
-Smart imaging decides if the conversion is needed to improve performance.
-In some cases, where there is no expected performance gain, the image is not converted.
+Smart Imaging decides if the conversion is needed to improve performance.
+In some cases, where there is no expected performance gain or the format is not JPEG or PNG, the image is not converted.